UPPMAX/R-matlab-julia-HPC/docs/r/load_runR.rst

       - Load an R module
       - Start the R interpreter
       - Run an R script
+      - Download and extract the exercise files
+      - (optional) Find the different R modules
       - (optional) See the list of installed R packages
-      - (optional) Find the different R modules

    .. tab:: For teachers

       Teaching goals are:

-      - Learners have practiced using the documentation of your HPC cluster
+      - Learners have practiced using the documentation of their HPC clusters
-      - Learners have found the module to be able to run R
       - Learners have loaded the module to be able to run R
       - Learners have run the R interpreter
-      - Learners have run the R command to get the list of installed R packages
       - Learners have run an R script from the command-line
-      - Learners have been able to use the exercise files
+      - Learners have downloaded and extracted the exercise files
+      - (optional) Learners have found the different R modules
+      - (optional) Learners have seen the list of installed R packages

       Prior: